misterfish/stick/README.md

 	  'nothing' | always,
 	)

-    // --- usage:
+Usage:

 	; [0, 10, null, void 8]
 	| map (add1IfYouCan) // [1, 11, 'nothing', 'nothing']

 #### ٭ point-free

-	// --- a common pattern is when the argument to a function is passed directly into a pipe:
+A common pattern is when the argument to a function is passed directly into a pipe:

 	const add1IfYouCan = x => x | ifOk (add1, 'nothing' | always)

-	// --- since `x` does not appear anywhere else, we can simply remove it:
+Since `x` does not appear anywhere else in the expression, we can simply remove it:

 	const add1IfYouCan = ifOk (add1, 'nothing' | always)

-	// --- if the pipe chain consists of more than 1 link:
+If the pipe chain consists of more than 1 link …

+	const { dot, sprintf1, tap, }
     const { log, } = console

     const add1IfYouCan = x => x
 	  | ifOk (add1, 'nothing' | always)
 	  | String						  // type conversions are easy using type constructors by the way